-Lakes and ponds add shimmering contrast to Acadia's forested and rocky landscape.
-Acadia is home to 14 Great Ponds (natural ponds or lakes greater than 4 hectacres/10 acres) and ten smaller ponds.
+Twenty-four named lakes and ponds add shimmering contrast to Acadia's forested and rocky landscape.
+The granite that makes up so much of Acadia's landscape is a big factor in the presence of so many ponds in this location, as is the freshwater streams and watersheds that empty into the ponds.
+The park is home to 14 Great Ponds (natural ponds or lakes greater than 4 hectacres/10 acres) and ten smaller ponds.
 Lakes and ponds cover more than 7% of the park's area with maximum depths ranging from 5 ft to 150 ft.
-Some ponds on Mount Desert Island serve as local water supplies and have usage restrictions, which may include watercraft restrictions and other regulations.

 Water Resource Management

 Water resources are integral to ecosystem health and function and fundamental to a variety of recreational opportunities at the park.